 One last point

-My bag lives on my back during a shoot if we’re constantly on the move, or if I’m not comfortable putting my gear down (wet ground) or turning my back on my gear (when there are people around).
+My bag lives on my back during a shoot if we’re in a busy location, constantly on the move, or if I’m not comfortable putting my camera gear down (wet ground) or turning my back on my gear (when there are people around).

 I may look like a pack mule and therefore not particularly cool, but it’s preferable to damaged or stolen camera equipment.
 When walking about I’d rather have stuff on my back than have armloads of photography equipment.

 If you have any questions about how to use a reflector by yourself or with an assistant, let us know in the comments.

 Also, I love good news, so if my photography tips on how to use a reflector have helped you, share that too.